-Florists Fear A 'No-Deal' Brexit Would Wilt The Flower Business
+Florists Fear A 'No Deal' Brexit Would Wilt The Flower Business

 "We're very worried," says Ashby, sitting at a table in her shop in Oxfordshire, which she leaves mostly unheated during the winter to preserve her flowers.
 "We don't know what's going to happen on the 29th.
 The government doesn't know.
 Nobody knows.
 And our worry is: When will we get the flowers?
 What price will they be if tariffs go on?"

 NPR sent Ashby's quotes to the U.K.'s Department for Environment, Food and Rural Affairs seeking a response.
-A government spokesman said the majority of flowers from the EU will continue to enter the U.K. without health checks, but mentioned nothing about tariffs.
+A government spokesman said the majority of flowers from the EU will continue to enter the U.K. without health checks but mentioned nothing about tariffs.

-If the U.K. leaves the EU without terms for a transition period to a new trade agreement with the bloc — a "no-deal" Brexit — then trade is expected to continue under rules outlined by the World Trade Organization.
+If the U.K. leaves the EU without terms for a transition period to a new trade agreement with the bloc — a no-deal Brexit — then trade is expected to continue under rules outlined by the World Trade Organization.

 The British Florist Association estimates that flowers coming from the EU could face tariffs ranging from 4 to 12 percent.